wp-plugins/scifi-facets/readme.txt

 == Description ==

-scifi_facets is simple facet widget which allow adding a widget for faceted search or category/taxonomy browsing for all post types and all taxonomies.
+scifi Facets is simple facet widget which allow adding a widget for faceted search or category/taxonomy and date browsing for all post types and all taxonomies.

-== TODO ==
-* Posts counter
-* Define AND/OR logic
-* Time/Date pickers
-* Number formatter

-== DEVELOPERS ==
-Plugin also define some filters and actions, currently available are:
-* Alter ordering 'scifi_list_orderby' parameter $orderby
-* Alter class of taxonomy term links 'scifi_facets_formatter_links_classes' parameters $term_classes and optionally $term
-* Alter formatters 'scifi_facets_formatters' parameter available formatters
-* Alter terms before processed 'scifi_facets_prepare_tax_terms' parameter $terms, $instance
+Plugin also provide hooks for developers.

 == Screenshots ==